Yegor Chinakhov Game Preview: Blue Jackets vs. Maple Leafs

 Chinakhov Stats vs. the Maple Leafs

-- On the defensive side, the Maple Leafs are allowing 103 total goals (3.4 per game) which ranks 18th in the league.
+- On defense, the Maple Leafs are conceding 108 total goals (3.4 per game) which ranks 16th in the NHL.

 |2023-2024 Season